Universe-Man/FOX-TEKsystems-Python-Test-2026/README.md

 My name is Ian Pollack and thank you for your consideration and reviewing this assessment.

-My solutions for tasks #1 and #2 can be found in files "most_common_word.py" and "merge_intervals.py" respectively.
-Tasks #3, #4, and #5 weren't able to be completed before the tie constraint expired, but I would be happy to discuss the problems further during an interview.
+My solutions can be found in their applicable file names.

-Thank you again!
-Looking forward to hearing from you soon!
+Thank you!
+Looking forward to hearing from you soon and our discussion.

 ## - Ian Pollack -